 This year Heart of Phoenix will host our 5th Annual Animal Control Training for WV, Ohio and Kentucky in St Albans, WV at Sunday Stables on Sept 27th 11am-4PM.

 This class will cover the handling of equines and livestock.
-It will cover legal considerations for cases involving horses and livestock.
+It will cover some legal considerations for cases involving horses and livestock.
 There is an expanded “hands on” portion this year to be sure officers will be able to safely handle these large animals when needed.

 We offer West Virginia’s Statewide Animal control and law enforcement training program each year in the spring at no cost to officers or counties.